 Bosnia-Herzegovina, a country of around 3.8 million people, is currently a net exporter of electricity.
 More than half of its electricity generation capacity is made up of hydropower, while the remainder is made up of five lignite power plants.
-As of 2016 the country had around 2180 MW net installed hydropower capacity and 2156 MW of lignite.
-However this ratio is not reflected in the actual generation levels, which hover around two-thirds coal to one third hydropower, depending on the hydrological conditions.
+As of 2018 the country had around 2.076 MW net installed hydropower capacity larger than 10 MW, 2065 MW of lignite, 159 MW of small hydropower, 51 MW wind power, and 18.15 solar.
+Generation levels hover around two-thirds coal to one third hydropower, depending on the hydrological conditions.

-By 2016, 14 MW of solar PV had also been installed and in March 2018 BIH’s first wind farm – the 50.6 MW Mesihovina facility in Herzegovina, financed by Germany’s KfW – started operating.
-Several more wind farms are planned, including the Hrgud and Podveležje (48 MW each, both financed by KfW) but it is not yet clear which of them will come online before 2020.
+In March 2018 BIH’s first wind farm – the 50.6 MW Mesihovina facility in Herzegovina, financed by Germany’s KfW – started operating.
+The 36 MW Jelovača plant was also in test operation as of early 2019.
+Several more wind farms are planned, including the Hrgud and Podveležje plants (48 MW each, both financed by KfW), but the timeline is unclear.

 The coal power plants are situated in Tuzla (715 MW installed capacity), Kakanj (466 MW) Gacko (300 MW) and Ugljevik (300 MW), and – since September 2016 – Stanari near Doboj (300 MW) all with their own mines nearby.